4mbr0s3-2/Schmovin/README.md

 [KadeDeveloper](https://twitter.com/kade0912) - Very epic

-### FAQ
-Q: Why recreate NotITG in FNF?
-Wouldn't it be better to just use NotITG due to its better performance and features?

-A: I just figured that it'd be neat to allow people to make simple modcharts in FNF with HaxeFlixel in a similar fashion to how NotITG modfiles are made.
-It's great low-level graphics programming practice, anyway, since HaxeFlixel is only meant to be a 2D game engine.

 ### The Gist
 There's a class called `SchmovinClient`.
 Subclasses of it should contain all the actual modchart implementation.
 To load in a modchart, pass an instance of a subclass of `SchmovinClient` into `SchmovinInstance` with `setClient(cli:SchmovinClient)`.